sky-uk/go-pulse-vtm/CONTRIBUTING.md

 # Contributing Guidelines

-Contribuations are always welcome, although please search issues and pull requests before adding something new to avoid duplicating efforts and conversations.
+Contributions are always welcome, although please search issues and pull requests before adding something new to avoid duplicating efforts and conversations.